Outcomes Delivered by Discipline

 Security Selection

-• We seek to buy securities exhibiting the strongest risk-adjusted returns during the recent uptrend.
+• We seek to buy securities exhibiting strong risk-adjusted returns during a recent uptrend.

 When to Sell

-• We will sell any portfolio holding and move temporarily to cash when our quantitative decision rules identify a downtrend.
+• We will sell a security when our quantitative decision rules identify a downtrend in the price of a security.

-• A downtrend is determined by a fund’s price falling below the recent high of its lower band, otherwise known as its trailing stop.
+• A downtrend is determined by a security’s price falling below the recent high of its lower band – an event which triggers a sell signal.

-• Our trailing stop discipline applies to every fund holding and helps to limit the impact of further decline on the overall portfolio.
+• Our Trailing Stop Discipline seeks to limit the impact of a further decline in value of a security on the overall portfolio.

 More About Buy & Sell Signals